chinamike65/hugo-tuolesi/content/book3/book3en.md

 Bodhi means enlightenment, cutting off refers to the removal of afflictions and obstacles to knowledge; Enlightenment means the realization of emptiness, and also has the meaning of awareness; The Way refers to the Three Aspects, which are the Lower, Middle, and Upper Scopes.
 The order is the sequence, the procedure.

-The Buddha's teachings are comprised 84,000 Dharma gates, and what the Three Aspects teach is the correct sequence of the "Stages of the Path of Enlightenment".
+The Buddha's teachings are comprised 84,000 Dharma gates or doors, and what the Three Aspects teach is the correct sequence of the "Stages of the Path of Enlightenment".

 To talk about the "Stages of the Path of Enlightenment", we must talk about the "Great Treatise on the Stages of the Path of Enlightenment" by Je Tsongkhapa.